How to Fix User Profile Cannot Be Loaded Error?

 Clicking Finish

-1. Boot into Safe Mode following the instructions given above.
+1. First, boot your computer into Safe Mode by following the instructions provided above.

 2. Press Win + R to open the Run dialog box.